Asymptotic Implied Volatility at the Second Order with Application to the SABR Model: SABR Model

 The covariance matrix becomes

 and its inverse is the metric

 which corresponds to the infinitesimal distance

 This geometry corresponds to the hyperbolic plane, in the Poincaré half-plane representation ($y>0$) \cite{hagan2001pds,henrylabordere:gai}.
 Geodesics are vertical lines and semi-circles orthogonal to the $y=0$ axis.
-The geodesic distance between two point $(x_1,y_1)$ and $(x_2,y_2)$ can be computed:
+The geodesic distance between two points $(x_1,y_1)$ and $(x_2,y_2)$ can be computed:

 In the $(q,V)$ variables, going from $q=0,V=\alpha$ to $q,V$ the geodesic distance is

 For a given strike, \emph{i.e.} a given $q$, it is minimized by the volatility

 and the minimal distance is